The ancient origins of the Hozumi clan

 So I understand, this is also a time for our family, the descendants of Nigihayahi, to come to the forefront and disclose to you, the true history of the world and help usher in a new era.

-I'm honored and grateful to have been supported in my journey till here by my wife and collaborator, Rein Lo, and their channeled sister, "Yoko", as well as my dragon brother, Wesley Ruger Han AKA "Oogah".
+I'm honored and grateful to have been supported in my journey till here by my wife and collaborator, Rein Lo, and their channeled sister, "Yoko".

 It is my pleasure and honor to serve the world as a heir of the Hozumi clan and founding director of LUNMU.